akaihola/darker/README.rst

   modified by isort_, are those modifications kept
 - if all lines between the first and last line modified by isort_ were unchanged between the revisions, discard import sorting modifications for that file

-For details on how linting support works, see Graylint_ documentation.

 Limitations and work-arounds